STRADDLES, STRANGLES, AND BUTTERFLIES …

 Can you summarise the discussion last time?

-Last time we discussed about strategies which you could follow if you believe that the market will stay neutral or will become volatile.
+Last time we discussed strategies that you could follow if you believe that the market will stay neutral or will become volatile.
 In that context, we discussed straddles and strangles.

 More suggestions on straddles and strangles?